OCA/stock-logistics-warehouse/stock_warehouse_calendar/README.rst

 adjustment, the system might incorrectly plan the transfer to start on Sunday, a non-working day, which could lead to delays.

+It also works for push rules, it will apply the delay defined in the rule respecting the warehouse calendar to schedule the move.

 Bug Tracker
 ===========